 The Company's remuneration policy is driven by that of the wider LBG Group, where the policy is set by the LBG Remuneration Committee.
 SWE employees are subject to the Insurance Group Remuneration Policy.
-The remuneration policy is founded on four reward principles designed to encourage alignment with business strategy, corporate values and the Group's risk appetite.
+The objective of the Policy is to align individual reward with the Group's performance, the interests of its shareholders and a prudent approach to risk management.